Balgray station

 The web page on Scotland’s Railway project hub will be kept updated on all the latest developments, as well as information provided on social media and in local press.

-The timetables for the line of route will not be confirmed until later, but it is likely that most trains between Glasgow and Neilston will call at the station.
-Stations between Glasgow and Neilston are usually served by two trains per hour.
+The timetables will not be confirmed until later, but it is likely that most trains between Glasgow and Neilston will call at the station.
+Stations between Glasgow and Neilston are usually served by two trains per hour, with more frequent trains at peak times.

 There will be some noise, yes.
-There will be both day and night shifts, including some weekend working, and given the nature of the machinery/plant in use, there will be some noise and disruption during construction.
+From July 2025 there will be both day and night shifts, including some weekend working, and given the nature of the machinery/plant in use, there will be some noise and disruption during construction.

 However, we will do whatever we can to mitigate noise from plant and machinery and will locate our equipment at the furthest safe point from adjacent housing wherever possible to deliver the work.
 Our contractors are experienced in delivering this type of work and are briefed daily to remind them of their responsibilities while working in communities, particularly at night.